deanpress/neo-dapp-starter-kit/README.md

 ## Instructions:

 1. `git clone https://github.com/deanpress/neo-dapp-starter-kit.git`
-2. `cd neo-dapp-starter-kit && npm install`.
+2. `cd neo-dapp-starter-kit && npm install`
 3. Edit `config.js` accordingly with your desired REST endpoint, WIF, and smart contract script hash.
 4. Go to `backend` and check the methods in `index.js`, `util.js`, and `blockchain.js` for reference.